-Saints Chanel, Montfort and Wojtyla « Catholic Insight
+Saints Peter Chanel and Louis Grignon de Montfort « Catholic Insight

 Would that we could all say the same.

+Pope John Paul II’s Marian thought is perhaps best summed up in his encyclical Redemptoris Mater, of March 25th, 1987, to coincide, approximately, with 2000th anniversary of Our Lady’s birth, preceding the great Jubilee of the Third Millennium.

-On this very Marian of days, on the cusp of the month of Mary, Saints Peter and Louis, orate pro nobis…
+On this very Marian of days, as we soon begin the month of Mary, Saints Peter and Louis, orate pro nobis…